Constructing directed networks from multivariate time series using linear modelling technique: Applications

 \subsection{Meteorological data in Kobe, Japan}

-Under controlled situations in laboratories, the relationship between atmospheric pressure and temperature is well described by the equation of state of gasses in thermodynamics.
-Actual situations in weather are, however, fairly complicated and far from controlled and the relationship is not obvious.
-With these circumstances in mind, we investigate the relationship using a set of meteorological data.
-The data we use here are five different time series: the atmospheric pressure, the atmospheric temperature, the dew-point temperature, the vapor pressure and the humidity, taken hourly in Kobe, Japan from from 1 January to 12 February in 2013 \footnote{The data can be obtained from Japan Meteorological Agency, \text{http://www.jma.go.jp/jma/indexe.html}}.
-Figure~\ref{fig:meteorological_data} shows the profiles of the time series.
-Generally speaking, the relationship among these five time series is very complicated and hard to be extracted only from these data.
+The meteorological data set consists of five time series: the atmospheric pressure, the atmospheric temperature, the dew-point temperature, the vapour pressure and the humidity, taken hourly in Kobe, Japan from 1 January to 12 February in 2013.\footnote{The data can be obtained from Japan Meteorological Agency, \text{http://www.jma.go.jp/jma/indexe.html}} The measurement location is 34$^\circ$--41.8$^{''}$ north latitude and 135$^\circ$--12.7$^{''}$ east longitude.
+From the profiles of the time series shown in Fig.~\ref{fig:meteorological_data}, the relationship among these five time series is complicated and hard to be extracted.

-We use 1000 data points~(around 42 days) to build multivariate RAR models.
-As there are 5 time series, choosing a time delay up to 15 for time series of each data and the constant function give 76 candidate basis functions in the dictionary.
+We use 1000~data points~(about 42 days) for building multivariate RAR models.
+As there are five time series, choosing a time delay up to 15 for time series of each data and the constant function give 76 candidate basis functions in the dictionary.
 Using the dictionary we build the multivariate RAR model for each data.
-The reduced expressions of the obtained 5 multivariate RAR models are
+The summarized information of the obtained five multivariate RAR models are

-where $ x_1 $ corresponds to the atmospheric pressure, $ x_2 $ the atmospheric temperature, $ x_3 $ the dew-point temperature, $ x_4 $ the vapor pressure and $ x_5 $ the humidity.
+where $ x_1 $ corresponds to the atmospheric pressure, $ x_2 $ the atmospheric temperature, $ x_3 $ the dew-point temperature, $ x_4 $ the vapour pressure, $ x_5 $ the humidity, and zero means that there is no connection.

-In Fig.~\ref{fig:nw_meteor}, we show the directed network constructed from these models representing the relationship of interdependency among these five data.
-Note that all models contain their own components, which means that all nodes in Fig.~\ref{fig:nw_meteor} have self-loops.
-The numbers of in-degree and out-degree for each node in Fig.~\ref{fig:nw_meteor} are shown in Table~\ref{tab:number_of_in_and_out-degree_meteor}.
+Figure~\ref{fig:nw_meteor}(a) shows the directed network constructed by the proposed method.
+The numbers of in-degree and out-degree for each node in Fig.~\ref{fig:nw_meteor}(a) are shown in Table~\ref{tab:number_of_in_and_out-degree_meteor}.
 From these results we find that the atmospheric pressure and the humidity are influenced by others but do not have influence on any other components.
-On the contrary, the dew-point temperature is not influenced by others but has influence on other two components.
-The atmospheric temperature and the vapor pressure are influenced by others and have influence on others at the same time.
-We also found that there is no mutual (bi-directional) connections between any component.
+On the contrary, the dew-point temperature is not influenced by others but has influence on the other two components.
+The atmospheric temperature and the vapour pressure are influenced by others and have influence on others at the same time.
+We also found that there is no mutual~(bi-directional) connections among any component.